Tibet: Post-Qing period

-From 1950 to present
+Since 1950

 Emerging with control over most of mainland China after the Chinese Civil War, the People's Republic of China annexed Tibet in 1950 and negotiated the Seventeen Point Agreement with the newly enthroned 14th Dalai Lama's government, affirming the People's Republic of China's sovereignty but granting the area autonomy.
 Subsequently, on his journey into exile, the 14th Dalai Lama completely repudiated the agreement, which he has repeated on many occasions.
 According to the CIA, the Chinese used the Dalai Lama to gain control of the military's training and actions.

 The Dalai Lama had a strong following as many people from Tibet looked at him not just as their political leader, but as their spiritual leader.
 After the Dalai Lama's government fled to Dharamsala, India, during the 1959 Tibetan Rebellion, it established a rival government-in-exile.
 Afterwards, the Central People's Government in Beijing renounced the agreement and began implementation of the halted social and political reforms.
-During the Great Leap Forward, between 200,000 and 1,000,000 Tibetans may have died and approximately 6,000 monasteries were destroyed during the Cultural Revolution—destroying the vast majority of historic Tibetan architecture.
+During the Great Leap Forward, over 200,000 Tibetans may have died and approximately 6,000 monasteries were destroyed during the Cultural Revolution—destroying the vast majority of historic Tibetan architecture.

 In 1980, General Secretary and reformist Hu Yaobang visited Tibet and ushered in a period of social, political, and economic liberalization.
 At the end of the decade, however, before the Tiananmen Square protests of 1989, monks in the Drepung and Sera monasteries started protesting for independence.
 The government halted reforms and started an anti-separatist campaign.
 Human rights organisations have been critical of the Beijing and Lhasa governments' approach to human rights in the region when cracking down on separatist convulsions that have occurred around monasteries and cities, most recently in the 2008 Tibetan unrest.

 The central region of Tibet is now an autonomous region within China, the Tibet Autonomous Region.
 The Tibet Autonomous Region is a province-level entity of the People's Republic of China.
 It is governed by a People's Government, led by a chairman.
 In practice, however, the chairman is subordinate to the branch secretary of the Chinese Communist Party (CCP).
-As a matter of convention, the chairman has almost always been an ethnic Tibetan, while the party secretary has always been ethnically non-Tibetan.
+In 2010, it was reported that, as a matter of convention, the chairman had almost always been an ethnic Tibetan, while the party secretary had always been ethnically non-Tibetan.